Jeimer Candelario Player Props: Nationals vs. Braves

 Jeimer Candelario At The Plate

-- Looking at the 58 games he has played this season, he's went deep in seven of them (12.1%), and in 2.8% of his trips to the plate.
+- He has hit a home run in 11.9% of his games this season, and 2.8% of his plate appearances.

-- Candelario has driven home a run in 16 games this season (27.6%), including more than one RBI in 17.2% of his games and producing three or more of his team's runs on two occasions..
+- In 27.1% of his games this year, Candelario has had at least one RBI.
+He's picked up more than one in 16.9% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.